nirwan1265/COMP_GWAS/README.md

-# GWAS-GBJ
+# COMP-GWAS (Combination of pvalues for GWAS)
-Easy combination of SNP pvalues from GWAS data using the R GBJ package.
+Easy workflow for combination of SNP pvalues for gene set from GWAS data.
+The SNP Z scores are to used to calculate the combinatorial pvalues.

 ## Requirements